alexmalyutindev/urp-height-fog/REPORT.md

 > **Notes:**<br>
 > Nothing SMF Phone 2 Pro shows most unstable result, it's metric jumps from 2ms up to 5ms, and this time difference comes mostly from base rendering time difference (without fog).
-> Looks like phone's drives make some wierd vSync, that snaps frame time to match 60fps or 120fps rate.
+> Looks like phone's driver makes some weird vSync, that snaps frame time to match 60fps or 120fps rate.
-> With such behaviour this is really hard to profile on it.
+> With such behaviour, this makes precise GPU profiling unreliable on this device

 |                                | Fog Off  | Fog On    | Fog Time |
 |--------------------------------|----------|-----------|----------|